June 8, 2018

 The Smithsons’ Brutalist Tower is Restored in London

-Embedded within a posh neighborhood, the Smithsons' renewed Economist Building aims to give back public space—but can it?
+Embedded within a posh district, the Smithsons’ renewed Economist Building aims to give back public space—but can it?

 St. James is one of those districts of London, even the U.K., where the British aristocracy really makes itself visible.
 Rather than sequestered in country estates, or rearing its head for the odd wedding pageant, aristocracy in St. James is on full display, from the upmarket retailers of “Gentlemen’s attire” to royal cheesemongers, making the nation’s upper class seem yet more ridiculous (and powerful).
 All the more bizarre then, that the last London building by Alison and Peter Smithson—two of the most progressive and experimental architects to emerge from the U.K., if anywhere in the twentieth century—should be here.

 The couple were commissioned in 1960 by Peter Dallas-Smith, managing director of the Economist, to construct their editorial offices along with new premises for their neighbors: a gentlemen’s club, a bootmaker, a pharmacy, and a bank.
 Having only constructed the Sugden House and Hunstanton School by this point, the Smithsons were a rogue choice, especially in a slice of the city so riddled with traditionalism.

 The resulting constellation of buildings were the 15-story Economist Tower, five-story Bank Building, and an eight-story residential building arranged around a small plaza—one of London’s first infamous privately owned public spaces.
 Each structure is a square with chamfered corners and an external frame constructed from Roach stone, a rugged relative of the district’s more familiar Portland stone—brutalist sensibilities transposed into more bourgeoisie digs.